Spanning Structures in Walker--Breaker Games: Introduction

+Maker--Breaker games are one of the most studied representatives of positional games and more about these games and some others can be found in~\cite{BeckBook,HKSSbook}.
 In the most common setup, the Maker--Breaker games are played on the edge set of the complete graph on $n$ vertices, $K_n$, where the winning sets are some graph-theoretic structures, like spanning trees, Hamilton cycles, triangles, etc. In particular, we look at two standard games: the \emph{Connectivity game}, $\cT_n$, and the \emph{Hamilton Cycle game}, $\cH_n$.
 In the Connectivity game $\cT_n$, Maker's goal is to claim a spanning tree, and in the Hamilton Cycle game $\cH_n$, Maker's aim is to claim a Hamilton cycle.
 When $a=b=1$ (\emph{unbiased game}) it is known that Maker can win easily in both of the games (see~\cite{Lehman, HKSS2, HS09}) and in fact in most of the standard graph games on $K_n$, for sufficiently large $n$.
 That motivated the study of biased $(1:b)$ games, first introduced in the seminal paper of Chv\'{a}tal and Erd\H{o}s~\cite{CE78}.
 In the same paper, Chv\'{a}tal and Erd\H{o}s observed that Maker--Breaker games are \emph{bias monotone}.
 That means that if the $(1:b)$ game is a Breaker's win for some value of $b$, then the $(1:b+1)$ game is also a Breaker's win.
 This property enabled the definition of the \emph{threshold bias} of the game $(X,\cF)$, which is the unique integer $b_{\cF}$ such that for all values of $b<b_{\cF}$, the $(1:b)$ game $(X,\cF)$ is a Maker's win and for all values $b\geq b_{\cF}$, the $(1:b)$ game $(X,\cF)$ is a Breaker's win.
 For both of the games we are interested in, the Connectivity game $\cT_n$, and the Hamilton Cycle game $\cH_n$, the threshold bias is of the same order of magnitude, i.e.\ $b_{\cT_n}=\Theta\left(\frac{n}{\ln n}\right)$ and $b_{\cH_n}=\Theta\left(\frac{n}{\ln n}\right)$.
-The upper bound for the threshold bias in both games was given by Chv\'{a}tal and Erd\H{o}s in~\cite{CE78}.
-The lower bound for Connectivity game is due to Gebauer and Szab\'{o}~\cite{GS09} and for Hamilton Cycle game is due to Krivelevich~\cite{K11}.